 This story follows Mercae, a dimension-hopping wizard.
 He's a big fan of fire spells and physics magic (basically telekinesis).

 You can read this one for free as well on the Short Stories Section of Rahaman Writing.

 A story that I forgot that I had written for years.
 More of an experiment than at attempt at a complete short story.

 Open Water is an incredibly important story for me.
-It was the first short story that I wrote (and completed!) after graduating from college.
+It was the first short story that I fully wrote after graduating from college.
 As the first work at a competent level of writing, it encompassed my loves of the sea, fantasy, and, believe it or not, H. P. Lovecraft.